Envirobites is recruiting new writers.

-The evalutation committee will review submissions based on the quality of their sample envirobites piece and their responses to the two short essay questions.
+The evaluation committee will review submissions based on the quality of an applicant’s sample envirobites piece and their responses to the short essay questions that are part of the application form.
 Successful candidates will be notified approximately one month after the application deadline.

-Regardless of whether an applicant is selected to write for envirobites piece, submitted sample envirobites pieces may be posted on envirobites as guest posts (with the applicant’s permission).
+Regardless of whether an applicant is selected to write for envirobites, submitted sample envirobites pieces may be posted on envirobites as guest posts (with the applicant’s permission).
 We will notify applicants before posting their submissions.

 How to Apply